 The protection profile [5] defines the security objectives and requirements for the contactless chip of machine readable travel documents (MRTD) based on the requirements and recommendations of the International Civil Aviation Organization (ICAO).
+This ST extends this PP to contact, contactless and dual interface smartcard modules.
 It addresses the advanced security methods Basic Access Control (BAC) and Extended Access Control (EAC) and Chip Authentication similar to the Active Authentication in the Technical reports of 'ICAO Doc 9303' [15].